BMW M1 Procar Has a Special Place in BMW Motorsport's History

 It is hard to believe that the BMW M1 is over 35-years-old.
-The first supercar from Munich still has a very modern look and an equally powerful performance even though it is already considered a “classic car” and is sought after by collectors.
+The first super car from Munich was so ahead of it’s time, you can comfortably say that it still has a very modern look and an equally powerful performance even though it is already considered a “classic car”.

-Its development started in the early ’70s when BMW realized that it needed to do something more to keep up with the burning motorsport scene.
-It also wanted to outdo the super fast Porsche 911 and envisioned a mid-engine sports car with one of best BMW’s engines ever – M88/1 (straight six with 3,5 liters of displacement and 277 bhp).
+Its development started in the early 70s when BMW realized that they need to do something more to keep up with the burning motor sports scene.
+BMW wanted to outdo the super fast Porsche 911 and envisioned a mid-engine sports car with one of best BMW’s engines ever – M88/1 (straight six with 3,5 liters of displacement and 277 bhp).

 BMW contacted Lamborghini and asked for help to develop a new car.
 Lamborghini gave BMW the valuable know-how in making mid-engined sports cars but proved to be very slow in the process so BMW transferred the M1 project back to Germany in order to finish it on time.